MahammadRafi06/Migration_micro/my-website/docs/application-modernization/microservice-fundamentals.md

 ## Next Steps

-Now that you understand the fundamentals, learn about [Architecture and Implementation](./design-and-implementation-patterns) to dive deeper into patterns and implementation strategies.
+Now that you understand the fundamentals, continue to [Architecture and Implementation](./design-and-implementation-patterns) to dive deeper into patterns and implementation strategies.